kytulendu/rra-krr/timeline.md

 The Man Rra-krr War.

 - First contact of Rra-krr and Human near the edge of Human’s colony in the Alpha Centauri star system, which ended badly as all 5 of the human representative are eaten and 1 Rra-krr representative death due to some misunderstanding on both side, which result in 22 years of ~~war~~ minor skirmish.
-Lots of causality on the Human side.

 ##### 2348 (104514) approximate